MicrosoftDocs/win32/desktop-src/wic/-wic-howwicworks.md

 Progress notifications and cancellation support enable an application to request progress notifications for lengthy operations, and also enable the application to give the user an opportunity to cancel an operation that is taking too long.
 This is important because if a user cannot cancel an operation, he or she may feel the process has hung, and try to cancel it by closing the application.

-These interfaces are described in detail in the section on [Implementing a WIC-Enabled Decoder](-wic-implementingwicdecoder.md).
+These interfaces are described in detail in the section on [Implementing a WIC-enabled decoder](-wic-implementingwicdecoder.md).

 Raw processing services include adjusting camera settings, such as exposure, contrast, and sharpening, or changing the color space before processing the raw bits.